Ristellise/garnet/Readme.md

 ## What?

-Garnet is a simple and fast fantia.jp downloader.
+Garnet is a simple and fast pixiv fanbox.cc downloader.

 ## Why?

 The previous downloader had 2 glaring issues:

 - Uses requests.
 Although it's possible to do with threads, asyncio & aiohttp can achieve greater speeds.
-- The code looked overly complicated for a simple fantia.jp downloader.
+- The code looked overly complicated for a simple fanbox.cc downloader.

 The script is split into 2 parts.
 The `indexer.py` and `downloader.py`.
 For Indexing and Downloading.